minfrin/connectcap/README.md

 Captures can be optionally emailed to the logged in user.

+## what is it for?

+Connectcap is designed to troubleshoot problems at the network layer, rather than the layers above.
+If you have a need to record traffic with tcpdump or wireshark, this proxy will do that recording for you without the hit-and-miss of running tcpdump by hand.

+This allows you to find problems that may only be visible on some parts of the internet and not others, caused by issues such as broken MTU path discovery.

 ## downloads

 Connectcap is available as RPMs through [COPR] as follows: